TrueOsiris/pirsnap/README.md

 pirsnap
 =======

-Pirsnap - Surveillance Cam python script for Raspberry pi + Noir cam + PIR
+Pirsnap - Surveillance Cam python script for Raspberry pi + Noir cam + PIR motion sensor

 Instructions:
 - Put the pirsnap.py in /scripts/ (or change the path in the init.d script)